ilkkamtk/wop/virtual_server_install_LAMP_node.md

 2. The CentOS package manager (to install/update applications and operating system) is YUM.
 For example, to maintain the operating system with the latest bug and security fixes, run the following command about every weeks:\
     ``$ sudo yum update``

+## Install and configure Apache web server

-3. Install apache web server:\
+1. Install apache web server:\
     ``$ sudo yum install httpd``
     1.  start it:\\
         ``$ sudo systemctl start httpd``